alovak/match_json/README.md

 * email
 * string

-You also can add your own pattern in this way:
+You also can add your own pattern.
+Just add into spec/support/match_json.rb your new patterns:

 ```ruby
 MatchJson::Matchers::IncludeJson::PATTERNS['id'] = /\A\d{6}\z/